healthyPlant/PhytoPipe/README.md

 #### Option 1: in a conda environment

-Create the environment without tools if they are already installed:
+Create the phytopipe conda environment:

 `conda create -n phytopipe python=3.7`

+Then install required tools following [PhytoPipe wiki](https://github.com/healthyPlant/PhytoPipe/wiki#dependencies).

 Or create the environment with installing tools by conda: